 Impressed with the flexibility of all groups, Gallini says he’s focusing on “nimble stability” and creating a culture of “shared ownership” for the 2020-21 academic year.

-“The idea is to provide enough stability so our community has confidence in our direction,” he says, “but ‘nimble’ in that we don’t have control of what’s on the horizon.”
+“The idea is to provide enough stability so our community has confidence in our direction,” he says, “but ‘nimble’ because we don’t have control of what’s on the horizon.”

 He and Dean MacAlpine say there will be a “three lane approach” to the school year.
 In the first lane, the law school will be open and social distancing and masking will be required.
 Students will have the option to take their classes online, in-person or in a hybrid combination of both.